 His key priority is to support Chance for Childhood in becoming a major stakeholder in inclusive education and contribute to the national agenda.

 Toby graduated with a degree in Politics from the University of York in 2018.
-While studying, he worked in a number of communications roles, creating content for his College and working on marketing projects with the charity York Cares.
+While studying, he worked in a number of communications roles creating content for his College and working on marketing projects with the charity York Cares.
+He also ran an online social-affairs magazine for young people.

-Having joined Chance for Childhood in October 2018, Toby is keen to expand our use of social media and digital marketing to enable the stories of the children we help reach new audiences.
+Having joined Chance for Childhood in October 2018, Toby is keen to expand our use of digital communications to grow our online fundraising and bring the stories of the children we reach to new audiences.
+Alongside, he is studying for an MSc in Public Policy.

 Chris is a recent graduate of UEA, first studying International Development with Economics and then an MSc in Impact Evaluation.
 He has enjoyed working with NGOs in the UK, Ghana and Peru with a focus on strengthening monitoring & evaluation capacity.